pwinston/webmon/README.md

 * Modify napari to share more things.
    * Try sharing `numpy` data backed by a shared memory buffer.
    * Create a system so we only share data if a client is asking for it.

+# Future Work

+Beyond messages, the Big Kahuna would be using shared memory buffers to back `numpy` arrays and `recarrays`.
+Then we could share large chunks of binary data.
+Throughput limits are not known yet.
+Particularly the Websocket hop might be the slow part.
+This has not been attempted yet.

+If the websocket hop is the slow part, could an [Electron](https://www.electronjs.org/) process be a shared memory client, and then directly render the data?
+TBD.

 # References